mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves summary and status information about all products created within the caller's account.
-If a portfolio ID is provided, this operation retrieves information for only those products that are associated with the specified portfolio.
+    Gets information about the products for the specified portfolio or all products.